University of Gothenburg

 Meet our Researchers

 Our researchers participate in international expeditions and nationally unique research projects.
-Meet some of them in features and interviews in our research subjects marine biology, marine chemistry, marine geology, oceanography, and preservation of marine cultural heritage.
+Meet some of them in features and interviews in our research subjects marine biology, marine chemistry, marine geology, and oceanography.

 Martin Hassellöv detects invisible particles in the ocean